-- so far as the director is aware, there is no relevant audit information of which the company's auditors are unaware; and - they have taken all the steps that they ought to have taken as a director in order to make themselves aware of any relevant audit information and to establish that the company's auditors are aware of that information.
+So far as each person who was a director at the date of approving this report is aware, there is no relevant audit information of which the company's auditors are unaware.
+Additionally, the directors individually have taken all the necessary steps that they ought to have taken as directors in order to make themselves aware of all relevant audit information and to establish that the company's auditors are aware of that information.